List of GoBots characters: Eagle Comics

-Water Walk

-Water Walk was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

-Reception

-Water Walk was chosen as the 6th goofiest Gobot name by Topless Robot.

 Zeemon

-Zeemon is one of the Guardians.
-He is a prominent Guardian leader.
+Zeemon is a leading member of the Guardian Gobots.
+His alt mode is a Nissan 280ZX.

 Animated series

-Zeemon first appears in the Challenge of the Gobots series pilot.
+Zeemon appears in Challenge of the GoBots, voiced by Frank Welker.
 He is among the leaders of the Guardians planning to stop the Renegades.
 Due to animation errors the Renegade Herr Fiend appears identical to Zeemon in the pilot series.

 Zeemon appears in "Lost on Gobotron" episode #11.
 Zeemon appears in "Genius and Son" episode #17.
 He plans to surrender the planet to Cy-Kill to avoid it being destroyed by the Renegade.
 In "Doppleganger" episode #23, the real Guardians were able to defeat their duplicates with the aid of the real Zeemon, Hans-Cuff and Rest-Q. Zeemon appears in "Nova Beam" episode #54 working with Staks and Pathfinder on Gobotron when information came in that the sun of the planet Nirolac had become unstable.
-Zeemon appears in "Et Tu Cy-Kill?" episode 60.
-Zeemon appears in GoBots: Battle of the Rock Lords.
-Due to animation errors he sometimes is depicted as the Renegade Herr Fiend.

 Zod

 The Zod Monster is a fictional character in the Gobots and Machine Robo story and toy line.

 Zod is a giant, even among his fellow Gobots.
 Savage and bestial, he is one of Cy-Kill's pets and most powerful weapons.
 Zod is considered the Godzilla-like deity of the Gobots.
 Zod has a toy that approaches in a lurching motion and can only be stopped by pushing the red button on his chest, deactivating the battery operation and stopping him in his tracks.